CC-KEH/Clustering-Similar-Users-In-Social-Network/README.md

 # Clustering Similar Users and Social Network

 This project aims to ingest, transform, and visualize synthetic user activity data, followed by clustering users based on their activity patterns using K-Means clustering.
-The project leverages PySpark for data processing, Airflow for workflow orchestration, MLflow for experiment tracking, and AWS for deployment and storage.
+The project leverages PySpark for data processing and Flask for local deployment.

 ## Table of Contents